lawrennd/snippets/README.md

 ## Overview

 The snippets system is built around markdown files that use custom macros for handling different output formats (slides, notes, LaTeX, HTML, etc).
 Each snippet is a self-contained piece of content that can be included in multiple presentations.

-These custom macros are defined in the `lamd` package, <https://github.com/lawrennd/lamd>.
+## Compilation

+The snippets are compiled using the [lamd](https://github.com/lawrennd/lamd) tool, which processes the markdown and macros to generate the desired output format.

+## Related Projects

+For related projects see:

+[lamd](https://github.com/lawrennd/lamd) - Contains the scripts for compiling these snippets.

-For some examples of how talks can be composed together see the <https://github.com/lawrennd/talks> repository which is where snippets were originally hosted.
-The repository contains many talks that are composed from these snippets.
+[talks](https://github.com/lawrennd/talks) - The original repository where the snippets were hosted and contains talks composed from these snippets.

 ## Key Features